-Miles Davis’ celebrated 38-minute set at the Isle of Wight in 1970 is the jewel in the crown of “Miles Electric."
+Miles Davis’ celebrated 38-minute set at the Isle of Wight in 1970 — entitled, in an off-the-cuff answer to query about piece’s name, “Call It Anything” — is the jewel in the crown of “Miles Electric.”Concert with 600,000-strong crowd shortly preceeded Davis’ groundbreaking “Bitches Brew” album, where he famously, and controversially, went “electric.”
 Extraordinary concert coverage and beautifully plotted segues between musicians then and now should gratify neophytes and hardcore Davis fans alike.
 Pic is slotted for November DVD release following New York Film Festival kickoff.

 At docu’s outset, helmer Murray Lerner parades a long succession of musicians who have played with Davis or have been influenced by him.
 Carlos Santana acts as spokesman for those who believe the evolution of Miles’ music through electrification is positive, while jazz critic Stanley Crouch makes a brief but memorable appearance as dissenter, speaking against Miles’ descent into formlessness, recounting his own many vain attempts, in various stages of altered consciousness, to tolerate “Bitches Brew.”